RichiKennedy/SurfShop/README.md

 ## Technologies Used

 - **React**: A popular frontend JavaScript library for building user interfaces.
+- **Redux**: An open-source JavaScript library for managing and centralizing application state.
 - **Strapi**: A powerful headless CMS (Content Management System) for managing content and products.
 - **SCSS**: A CSS preprocessor that enhances the styling capabilities of the website.